to February 2023

 Bonzon is the Founder of The Photographic Collective, an online platform to present the work and connect lens-based artists active in Africa.
-She worked at Messums London as Director of Photography until 2022 and recently she joined Phillips, a Contemporary Auction house founded on innovation and dedicated to the art of collecting.
+She worked at Messums London as Director of Photography and at Phillips, a Contemporary Auction house founded on innovation and dedicated to the art of collecting.

 Artist & Curator at Autograph

 Bindi Vora is British-Indian artist working with expanded

 photography, visiting lecturer at University of Westminster and Curator at Autograph a